-Though end-of-life care is not always the most comfortable topic to discuss, it is a necessary aspect to consider when seniors are coordinating their finances.
+End-of-life care is not always the most comfortable topic to discuss, but it is a necessary aspect to consider when seniors are coordinating their finances.
 Estate planning for seniors should not be a challenging subject, but many people find it hard to keep track of all the elements that asset protection can involve.
 From trusts to tax reduction and everything else in between, asset protection for seniors can be a simple process for many seniors.
 It bodes well to consider this topic sooner rather than later, but it is never too late to kick into asset protection mode.
 Here are a few of the topics to discuss with an estate planning attorney when learning about asset protection for seniors:

 Trusts.
 Consider setting up a trust fund for children or grandchildren.
 Trusts protect financial assets in the event that an individual passes away without a will.
-To prevent their assets from automatically benefitting the next of kin, a trust is a more customized way in which to ensure that benefactors receive exactly what the senior would like to give them.
+To prevent their assets from automatically benefiting the next of kin, a trust is a more customized way in which to ensure that benefactors receive exactly what the senior would like to give them.
 Trusts are also tax-deductible.
 The money put into building a trust fund is tax exempt, while qualified withdrawals are also tax exempt.

 Tax Reduction.
 Many seniors qualify for tax breaks and other discounts without even knowing it!
 In order to save as much money as possible during the retirement years, verify if the senior qualifies for the following tax deductions: